 A student can get in big trouble here.
-I've talked to students who've gotten that feedback from admissions committees where there is a huge gap in extracurriculars.
-Jacob also mentioned about patting the application but that's not you're going to be doing.
-You're showing consistency throughout the application.
-You're showing consistency throughout your premed years.
-Number one, that you can handle doing some extracurriculars and doing well in your courses.
-And you're doing well on the MCAT.
-But it's also proving to the admissions committee that you truly are passionate about what you're saying you're passionate about.
+I’ve talked to students who’ve gotten that feedback from admissions committees where there is a huge gap in extracurriculars.
+Jacob also mentioned about padding the application; but that’s not what you’re going to be doing.
+You’re showing consistency throughout the application.
+You’re showing consistency throughout your premed years.
+Number one, you’re showing that you can handle doing some extracurriculars and doing well in your courses.
+And you’re doing well on the MCAT.
+But it’s also proving to the admissions committee that you truly are passionate about what you’re saying you’re passionate about.

 If there’s a huge gap in patient contact and let’s say you get all of your extracurriculars in your first two years of undergrad and you don’t have anything for two years.
 You hit that number by your sophomore year so you think you’re good.
 But you’re not.
 You go your junior and senior year without anything.
 And when you apply, your timeline for your activities shows a big gap in patient exposure.
 When the admissions committee members are going to see that, they’re going to think you’re really not that excited about patient care.
 They think you’ve been avoiding it now for a year or two.

-I'm not saying you need ten to twenty hours a week.
-But if you can get a couple of hours every a couple of weeks shows some consistency.
+I’m not saying you need ten to twenty hours a week.
+But if you can get a couple of hours every couple of weeks, that shows some consistency.
 Maintain even just a little bit of time with a little bit of consistency.
-This way, you can still do well on the MCAT and still focus on the MCAT.
+This way, you can still do well and focus on the MCAT.
 But you can also get those hours you need to keep maintaining that experience.
-So that instead of ending it in 2015, you can say you're going to continue to do this up until your matriculation into medical school.
+So that instead of ending it in 2015, you can say you’re going to continue to do this up until your matriculation into medical school.
 Again, not a ton of hours every week.

-There's going to be ups and downs with how much you can do during each semester even during the months within that semester each year.
-There's going to be different things happening.
-So you can't maintain a consistent benchmark of hours all the time and that's okay.
+There are going to be ups and downs with how much you can do during each semester, even during the months within a semester each year.
+There’s going to be different things happening.
+So you can’t maintain a consistent benchmark of hours all the time and that’s okay.
 So again, just maintain that consistency.

 [16:02] Taking Master’s to Improve Your Grades